Jkirwa/RECIPES/README.md

 As a user of the application,you will be able to :

-1. Display the name of the meal and the steps taken to prepare.
+1.To see the name of the meal and the steps taken to prepare.

  ###  Requirements

  User must atleast have access to a computer

- User has to be connected to internet
+ User has to be connected to the internet

  ### Installation Process